10 April 2019 Liam Kavanagh

 The trajectory of descent from engaged and subtle understanding to rigid rules, the slide from reckoning of unfathomable substance, to blind grasping at form is as old as humanity.
 But this passage raises an interesting question — where did the whole that gave rise to the husk come from?
 Is all ritual the same as the ceremony above — a “mere husk of faith and loyalty”? .. or did the outward form of ceremony at some point contain something more deserving of the reputation that this husk evokes?

 Across the art world, many artists have by, engaging in ritual, discovered directedness, meaning, and concentration — and also, because they themselves create these rituals, an intense and even transgressive freedom.
 Josef Buys was one pioneer, and Marina Abromovic another, their work has shown possibilities that has caused many imaginations to run wild.
-In upcoming post, I will interview Artists who work in this space, because I suspect that the drive of these artists reflects a cultural alienation from important aspects of humans existence that we often feel bound up with.
+In upcoming post, I will interview Artists who work in this space, because I suspect that the drive of these artists reflects our cultural alienation from important aspects of human existence.

 Performance I Like America and America Likes Me by Joseph Beuys 1974